Terms and Conditions

 8.1 All complaints relating to possible material deficiencies or incomplete or non-received delivery must be made in writing to the supplier within 30 days after the delivery.

 9.1 The supplier provides the customer with a warranty for all of the hardware in accordance with the delivery date indicated in the purchase contract.
+If the deadline is not explicitly stated the warranty is one year after delivery.
 The warranty covers the replacement of defective parts.
 Personnel and travel costs for the repair service and corrective maintenance shall be borne by the customer, especially also costs in respect of the restoration of data, unless otherwise defined in a maintenance contract.

 9.2 Malfunctions and damage, which occur as a result of incorrect operation by the customer, its personnel or third parties, are not covered by the warranty.